 AfriCamps is off on yet another exciting journey.
 This time we’re heading to the foot of the majestic Lebombo Mountains in KwaZulu-Natal where the world’s second-oldest private game reserve lies on the shore of the shimmering Lake Jozini.
 It’s here where you’ll find the popular White Elephant Safaris.
-You may already know the established White Elephant Safaris from a visit to their bush camp, cottage or safari lodge, but your next visit will be slightly different… It’s official – we’re building 12 AfriCamps tents on the reserve and forming part of the White Elephant experience by December 2019!
+You may already know the established White Elephant Safaris from a visit to their bush camp, cottage or safari lodge, but your next visit will be slightly different… It’s official – we’re building 12 AfriCamps tents on the reserve and forming part of the White Elephant Safari experience by December 2019!

-Bookings for AfriCamps at White Elephant in Pongola Game Reserve will be opening soon.
+Bookings for AfriCamps at White Elephant Safari in Pongola Game Reserve will be opening soon.
 Keep an eye on our website and social media for updates!

-The game reserve has countless remarkable stories to tell and a stay at AfriCamps at White Elephant will pull you into those stories like never before.
+The game reserve has countless remarkable stories to tell and a stay at AfriCamps at White Elephant safari will pull you into those stories like never before.

-AfriCamps at White Elephant will be our second spot in KwaZulu-Natal.
+AfriCamps at White Elephant Safari will be our second spot in KwaZulu-Natal.
 This time you can enjoy the AfriCamps concept you have come to love while experiencing all the thrills of an established game reserve where buffalo, elephant, rhino, leopard, hyena, giraffe, wildebeest, zebra, warthog, 12 different antelope species, and over 350 bird species roam the plains and grace the skies.